jvoros/patientassignmenttool/README.md

 ### JS

 The JS is run by Vue v3.
 The Vue instance doesn't require a build step.
 I followed the directions in the docs for the embedded setup.
 I originally had a Vite setup, running on a different port with proxies to connect front and back ends.
-Way to complicated for a simple site.
+Way to0 complicated for a simple site.

 The first version of the site used `petite-vue`.
 This version uses the full thing.
 Vue handles the conditional rendering, flow control, etc.